A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 Tips & Substitutions:

-- Bread – It’s important to use thick-cut white bread, such as Sara Lee’s Artisan Bread or Texas Toast.
+- Bread – It’s important to use thick-cut white bread, such as Sara Lee’s Artisan Bread or Texas Toast Bread.
 Thin bread soaks up the batter too quickly which will make the French toast soggy.

 - Milk – You can substitute the milk for any milk, such as soy or almond milk.